 With the passage of I-300 in 2016, ancillary businesses in Denver, like yoga studios and bookstores, can apply for a ‘marijuana consumption’ onsite.
 Because only a few businesses have been approved since 2017 due to a lengthy and difficult application process, a new bill called HB 19-1230 was introduced and subsequently passed in May 2019.

 This extremely positive movement forward makes Colorado the first state in the US to create a structure for cannabis social consumption spaces.
 Specifically, HB 19-1230 creates more regulations and allowances surrounding consumption in “marijuana hospitality establishments.”
-As of today, it’s too soon to tell when these establishments will finally open.

 While cannabis products have been legalized in a few states across the US, they are still currently federally illegal.
 For this reason, carrying or using any marijuana product on federal land is a crime.
 If your visit to Colorado includes a trip to the majestic Rocky Mountain National Park or otherwise, think twice and leave the weed at the hotel.